S.African court dismisses appeal against 2,000MW emergency power tender

 The tender for 2,000 MW, launched three years ago when South Africa suffered some of the worst power cuts in a decade, aimed to find the cheapest and quickest options to ease a shortage that has cost the continent's most industrialised economy billions of dollars.

-South Africa's economic growth has been constrained by a lack of electricity as power utility Eskom is forced to cut electricity in rolling blackouts to prevent the national power grid from collapsing.
+Any further delays would prolong South Africa's energy woes, with economic growth constrained by a lack of electricity as power utility Eskom is forced to cut electricity in rolling blackouts to prevent the national power grid from collapsing.

 (Reporting by Wendell Roelf; Editing by Kirsten Donovan)